smeredith/smeredith.github.io/_drafts/data-structure-disjoint-sets.md

 }
 ```

-The constructor initializes the vector as {0,1,2,3...,numberElements-1}.
+The constructor initializes the vector to {0,1,2,3...,numberElements-1}.

 ## Applications